These are some of the locations you should visit in Gothenburg, to learn more about the history of the city.

 While technically not part of Gothenburg, this fortress is an old favorite of mine and situated only a few meters from the border between Gothenburg and Kungälv.

 Construction began in 1308, initiated by King Håkon V of Norway.
 It was given to Sweden after the Treaty of Roskilde in 1658.
-The fortress was partly demolished in the 18th century and the removed stones can still be seen in nearby houses.
+The fortress was partly demolished in the 18th century and the removed stones can still be seen as parts in nearby houses.

 2 comments